Modelling $b\bar b H$ production for the LHC at 13.6 TeV: Introduction

 We can thus write the \bbH{} production cross section as follows:

 where $\Delta_{X}^{(0)}$ is the LO contribution to each coupling structure.
 The first term corresponds to Higgs radiation off bottom quarks, the last term to the loop-induced gluon fusion process, and the central one is their interference.
-Higher-order corrections, indicated generically by the $\mathcal O(\alpha_s)$ (and higher) corrections, are typically computed separately for each process, with the caveat that at higher orders in QCD the two processes mix, giving rise to their $y_t y_b$ interference contributions.
-Notice that the loop-induced gluon fusion contribution is formally a NNLO (relative $\alpha_s^2$) correction due to the loop suppression, which however is fully compensated by its $y_t^2/y_b^2$ enhancement compared to the LO $y_b^2$ cross section.
+Higher-order corrections, indicated generically by the $\mathcal O(\alpha_s)$ (and higher) corrections, are typically computed separately for each process, with the caveat that at higher orders in Quantum Chromodynamics (QCD) the two processes mix, giving rise to their $y_t y_b$ interference contributions.
+Notice that the loop-induced gluon fusion contribution is formally a Next-to-Next-to-Leading Order (NNLO) correction (relative $\alpha_s^2$) due to the loop suppression, which however is fully compensated by its $y_t^2/y_b^2$ enhancement compared to the LO $y_b^2$ cross section.
 As a result, the cross section of the $y_t^2$ contribution is roughly twice as large as the $y_b^2$ one.
-There are further relevant \bbH{} production mechanisms, including Higgsstrahlung and vector-boson fusion, but their numerical impact is subleading compared to the $y_t^2$ and $y_b^2$ contribution, at least for the inclusive cross section.
+There are further relevant \bbH{} production mechanisms, including Higgsstrahlung (VH) and Vector Boson Fusion (VBF), but their numerical impact is subleading compared to the $y_t^2$ and $y_b^2$ contribution, at least for the inclusive cross section.
 We note that, in experimental analyses, these contributions are already included in the simulations of the VH and VBF processes, and that the corresponding interference terms are negligible.